 Chi gung and taichi are often described as meditation in movement – not just a physical practice but a way of connecting with the stillness and presence of the body when the brain is not distracted.

 Practised for wellness and health, chi gung can strengthen immunity, help us make best use of our energy and delay the onset of age-related conditions.
 So while the exercises suit all ages they are especially beneficial as we get older.

-The basic form of chi gung practised by The Hestercombe Group is Shibashi Taichi.
+The basic form of chi gung practised is Shibashi Taichi.
 This simple set of 18 flowing movements is a good introduction to the various systems of exercise and health that originated in ancient China.

 Shibashi' just means '18 moves' but in the English language has come to represent sets of exercises derived from a variety of ancient traditions.